 This can be done by using

-gcloud initwhen gsutil is installed as part of the Google Cloud SDK.
+gcloud initwhen gsutil is installed as part of the Cloud SDK.

 The boto configuration file might contain, for example:

 During installation, employees need to specify the project ID that the company is using.
-They also need to generate individual authentication credentials because you cannot share authentication credentials centrally.
+They also need to generate individual authentication credentials because you should never share authentication credentials centrally.